jblomo/datamining290/slides/2014-05-01-Real-World.markdown

 ## Doing is best for learning

   + Employers look for engagement in these areas
-  + Almost any are you want to focus in, your website can be your medium
+  + Almost any area you want to focus in, your website can be your medium

 ---

 # *Thank You!*

----

-next slide is two column - Slide 6 next slide is two column - Slide 7 next slide is two column - Slide 18 next slide is two column - Slide 20 next slide is two column - Slide 22 next slide is two column - Slide 26 next slide is two column - Slide 34